cloandr/cloandr/README.md

 Hi I'm Chloé.
 I'm a 22 yo woman working as biomedical engineering intern. 🩺 Based in DK

-✨ I would love to be part of inspiring projects to make a difference for people with severe diseKKase
+✨ I would love to be part of inspiring projects to make a difference for people with severe disease

 🌱 I’m currently learning about mobile app development in Andoid Studio (Java) and UX/UI design (Adobe XD, Figma)